Meet The Feeding Trust Team

 Board member

-Dr Bujtor, (Dr Mel to her mini-patients) the founder of Lifespan Nutrition is an experienced, university-qualified, registered nutritionist (RNutr), specialising in paediatric nutrition, from birth through to 18 years.
-She is also a paediatric feeding specialist with expertise in paediatric feeding disorders, and eating disorders.
-As a peer-reviewed, published scientist, Dr Bujtor takes an evidence-based approach to dietary practices, with quality scientific evidence always underpinning her clinical and therapeutic practice.
+Dr Mel Bujtor (known as Dr Mel to her mini-patients) is the founder of Lifespan Nutrition and a registered nutritionist (RNutr) specialising in paediatric nutrition from birth to 18 years.
+She is also a paediatric feeding specialist with expertise in feeding and eating disorders, taking an evidence-based approach to care.

 Helen Grindulis